Galena, Alaska: Sports

 The Iditarod Trail Sled Dog Race goes through Galena (on even years), as does the Tesoro Iron Dog trans-Alaska snowmobile race.
 Galena is the halfway point of the Yukon 800, an annual summer speedboat race beginning in Fairbanks and taking place along the Tanana and Yukon Rivers.

 Galena school sports include volleyball, cross-country running, basketball, swimming, skiing, and native youth Olympics (NYO).

-The Galena high school boys' and girls' basketball teams were regional champions from 2004 to 2007.
+The Galena High School boys' and girls' basketball teams were regional champions from 2004 to 2007.
 The boys' basketball team won the state championship in 2008.

 In popular culture

 Frostbite, a character from the G.I.
 Joe 3.5" action figure toy line, is from Galena.

 In the video game Metal Gear Solid, Colonel Campbell announces to Solid Snake that two F-16 fighter jets have been dispatched from Galena as part of a diversionary tactic.
+Galena also makes an appearance during the ending of Metal Gear Solid 3: Snake Eater.

 In the 1983 film WarGames, USAF General Beringer, played by Barry Corbin, scrambles two fighter jets from Galena, AK to intercept two invading radar indicated bombers.
-The bombers are a computer projection and once the fighters are within intercept range they disappear.
+The bombers are a computer projection, and once the fighters are within intercept range they disappear.